veronicasyseo/finalyearproject/README.md

 Hugo, Sigurd, Kevinn and Veronica's Final Year Project @ HKUST 2017 Six Sigma Green Belt project for X Company

+## GUI.py:
+> Update 02/12/2017: The binarization technique introduced in Hybrid.py has been updated, the processing time has been dramatically decreased.
+Work in progress: Matching, extraction of single signiciant digits in solid code for KNN classification.

+> Update 02/08/2017: Added hybrid.py to the GUI, and started work on interpreting text outputs from Tesseract.

+Simple GUI, making it more convenient to test our program on sample images.
+Uses Tkinter, so it should run on both Mac and Windows.

 ## Hybrid.py:
 > Update 02/06/2017: Approaching perfection.
 Needs a small dose of dilation, a touch of line rotation and a remedy for boxes covered in excessive amounts of tape.
 Implementation of the paper mentioned (with a bunch of modifications).
 Is processing images with complex backgrounds.

-## GUI.py:
-> Update 02/08/2017: Added hybrid.py to the GUI, and started work on interpreting text outputs from Tesseract.

-Simple GUI, making it more convenient to test our program on sample images.
-Uses Tkinter, so it should run on both Mac and Windows.

 ## knn.py:
 Based on http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_ml/py_knn/py_knn_understanding/py_knn_understanding.html and http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_ml/py_knn/py_knn_opencv/py_knn_opencv.html.